jlneder/mimi/README.md

 TERM: st

-# This is the default
+# This is a default
 MENU: dmenu

 audio/: mpv